-24 Affordable, Rattan Bags, Shoes, Earrings, Hats, and More to Elevate Your Summer Look - E!
+23 Affordable Rattan Bags, Shoes, Earrings, Hats, and More to Elevate Your Summer Look - E!
 Online

 EW East Water Visor Hats

 How much do you love this rattan vizor?
-This comes in 9 colors.
+This comes in 3 versatile colors.

-If you're looking for more summer styles, check out these slides.
+If you're looking for more summer essentials, you'll love these swimsuits for broad shoulders.